 Creating frequent flyer accounts for your kids and keeping track of the numbers can be a hassle — especially if you’re not loyal to one airline — but it’s worth the savings.

-The number of points you'll accrue will obviously depend on how much you travel, but at $349 for the average domestic round-trip ticket in the U.S. as of 2016, that's approximately $700 you wouldn't have to spend if your two kids earn enough points for a free flight.
+The number of points you’ll accrue will obviously depend on how much you travel, but at $347 for the average domestic round-trip ticket, that’s approximately $700 you wouldn’t have to spend if your two kids earn enough points for a free flight.

-All inflight entertainment is complimentary on American Airlines (although available options vary from flight and plane type).
-But if you're flying United Economy, DirecTV + Hit Movies can be purchased for $5.99 on flights of less than two hours and for $7.99 on flights lasting more than two hours.
-The airline offers free streaming to personal devices on select flights, but this isn't offered on planes with DirecTV.
+All in-flight entertainment is complimentary on American Airlines (although available options vary by flight and plane type) — but the airline does charge for WiFi, with connection costs starting at $10.
+If you’re flying United Economy, DirecTV + Hit Movies can be purchased for $5.99 on flights of less than two hours and for $7.99 on flights lasting more than two hours.
+The airline offers free streaming to personal devices on select flights, but it’s only available on select aircrafts.
+The cost of WiFi varies based on your flight, and subscriptions begin at $49.

 Thinking ahead can help you save big.
 Google Play offers some free movies and television shows, so download them to your device before leaving home.
 If you have a Kindle, use it to check books out of your local library for free and spend your flight relaxing with a great read.

-Even grabbing a magazine from the airport terminal can be cheaper than purchasing inflight entertainment.
-It may only save you a dollar or two, but that still adds up across several family members or multiple trips.
+Even grabbing a magazine from the airport terminal can be cheaper than purchasing in-flight entertainment.
+It might only save you a dollar or two, but that still adds up across several family members or multiple trips.